brmochel92/SangamonIT/README.md

 ### Future Updates

 Currently, the users must contact us outside of the site - I am using Facebook Business Page as my main contact method with customers.
 Ideally, a way to schedule and correspond to customers will be integrated in future updates, as will Stripe payments.
 I have a backend dashboard page for registered accounts where it will display and allow easier retrieval and access to quotes, invoices, payments, and other pertinent information.
+Only the cell quotes modal is developed - the other 5 quote modals need developed.

+### Requirements

+If you want to replicate or use this, you will need a few things to get up and running.
+Firstly, you will need a mongoDB database and you will need to add your URI under connection.js - const URI = ""

+You will also need to download node.

+Once these requirements have been met, go to the folder where you have cloned the repo and copy the address URL;  Start up CMD and cd into this directory and start the node server using the following "node server.js"

+You will know if you succeeded because you shall be greeted by two custom log messages - "Server Started"  & "DB Connected!"

+Enjoy and let me know how I can improve!
+Contributions Welcomed